What Minimalism Means in Software Development

 Time goes quickly, and our lives demand efficient solutions to daily tasks and problems.
 We also want to have fun and enjoy being with families and friends.

 Thus, it is paramount to solve issues in time, avoid procrastination, and avoid too much complexity when possible—in other words, keep it all as simple as possible.
-I think that well-thought-out minimalism in everything we do or plan is the key to saving time.
+Well-thought-out minimalism in everything we do or plan is the key to saving time.

 Let’s focus on the coding and design process.
-My front-end skills require so much polishing that I do not even dare to delve into them.
+My front-end skills require so much polishing that I prefer not to refine them further.
 I am a back-end developer because it is what I like to do.
 And it is OK.
 It is impossible to be perfect in everything.

 Firstly, I did a thorough search for things I wanted to learn in programming and design, and it took me years.
 But in the end, I found out that I do not have the patience to meticulously find colours and create layouts while creating perfect web pages.